cschar/power-mode-zeranthium/README_dev_refactor.md

-[ ] - robotUI test: make a test to load settings UI when it is disabled, check if checkboxes are disabled [x] - robotUI test: test to load packs through UI, prebuilt packs + custom pack
+[ ] - robotUI test: make a test to load settings UI when it is disabled, check if checkboxes are disabled [x] - robotUI test: test to load packs through UI, prebuilt packs + custom pack [ ] - Type , Disabled plugin, Type,  assert when plugin disabled, characters are still typed

 ## BUGS ?

+-- Dyanmic Plugin memory when shutting down
--- When stopping with CTRL+SHIFT+Z.... particles still float away instead of immediatly disappearing\
+   -- HeapDump debug with VisualVM, start VM with same JDK that Sandbox IDe is running -- Use VisualVMPlugin extension tool to start it with same JDK -- When stopping with CTRL+SHIFT+Z.... particles still float away instead of immediatly disappearing\
 -- in Droste, moving caret with arrow keys doesnt resize cover

 ## 2023